unicode-org/icu4x/docs/tutorials/cargo.md

 icu_provider_blob = "1.1"
 ```

-To learn about building ICU4X data, including whether to check in the postcard file to your repository, see [data_management.md](./data_management.md).
+To learn about building ICU4X data, including whether to check in the data blob file to your repository, see [data_management.md](./data_management.md).

 [« Fully Working Example »](./cargo_tests/buffer)